Brad Marchand: Playing style and criticism

-Throughout his NHL career, Marchand has been characterized as a "pest", a hockey player who attempts to frustrate his opponents through physical or verbal attacks and annoyance.
+Throughout his NHL career, Marchand has been characterized as a "pest", a hockey player who frustrates his opponents through physical or verbal attacks and annoyance.
 Marchand developed many of his agitation tactics from a young age: he knew that he was smaller than many of his opponents at only 5 ft 9 in and 180 lbs, and subsequently developed a system of hits and trash talking that would give him an advantage over some of the larger players.
 Marchand has modelled his behaviour after that of Theo Fleury, a 5 ft 6 in former pest who was able to leverage the frustration that he caused his opponents into offensive production.
-Marchand's teammate David Backes called the skater "the motor on [the Bruins]" in a 2019 interview, while coach Bruce Cassidy has noted that, although it may appear undisciplined, many of Marchand's tactics are calculated to get under the target's skin.
+In March 2017, teammate John-Michael Liles described Marchand by saying "He's a guy that you hate playing against but you love having on your team ...
+He comes to the rink every day wanting to get better".
+In May 2019, teammate David Backes called the skater "the motor on [the Bruins]", while then-head coach Bruce Cassidy has noted that, although it may appear undisciplined, many of Marchand's tactics are calculated to get under the target's skin.

 Marchand's agitation tactics have drawn criticism from fans and opponents.
-A 2020 poll of 392 players across the NHL declared Marchand the "dirtiest player in the league", receiving 29 per cent of the vote.
-In the same player poll, Marchand was voted both the best and worst trash-talker in the NHL, with 25.87 per cent of players voting him as the league's best and 10.59 per cent voting him as the worst.
-When the Bruins visited the White House in 2011 after their Stanley Cup victory, President of the United States Barack Obama referred to Marchand as a "Little Ball of Hate", a nickname that he has since embraced.
+A January 2020 poll of 392 players across the NHL declared Marchand the "dirtiest player in the league", receiving 29 per cent of the vote.
+In the same player poll by March 2020, Marchand was voted both the best and worst trash-talker in the NHL, with 25.87 per cent of players voting him as the league's best and 10.59 per cent voting him as the worst.
+When the Bruins visited the White House in January 2012 after their Stanley Cup victory seven months earlier, President of the United States Barack Obama referred to Marchand as a "Little Ball of Hate", a nickname that he has since embraced.
 His other nicknames include "Rat", inherited from previous Bruins pest Ken Linseman, and "Leg Sweeper", for his frequent tactic of slew footing his opponents.